 Lesley Blanch’s biography revived an interest in this “unjustly neglected” French writer and launched reprints of his novels and travel books in France.
-She says, “He was not just a mawkish and sentimental writer as some think.
-Remember, people like Henry James and Marcel Proust greatly admired him.
-He wrote beautifully and had very sensuous rhythms.
-He could also be ghastly grim – Aziyadé, a burning Turkish love story, opens with an execution.”
+She said, “He was not just a mawkish and sentimental writer as some think.
+Remember, people like Henry James and Marcel Proust greatly admired him.”

 Read the guest review by Philip Mansel for The BookBlast Diary (Feb, 2015)